Recipes

 GARLIC SCAPES (June) – Garlic scapes are the flowering bud of hard-necked varieties of garlic.
 Store in a paper bag in the refrigerator.

-• You can use the scapes just as you would with a garlic bulb, but the scapes will cook much faster.
-Sauté the scapes in olive oil and prepare for any dish.
+• Use the garlic scapes just as you would with a garlic bulb.
+Dice up the scapes and sauté the scapes in olive oil to prepare for any dish.

 • Tie the scapes in a knot.
 Toss the knots with olive oil, salt, and pepper.
 Grill for a couple of minutes, flipping halfway through.
 Finish with salt and lemon juice if desired.